PalashSinha14/go-rest-api/README.md

-This is a REST API in golang with CRUD operations
+This is a REST API in golang with CRUD(Create, Read, Update, Delete) operations